heathhenley/heathhenley.github.io/content/posts/how-does-s63-enc-format-work.md

 some other method) and we have: `9C467D359D` and `27737811B4` for the first and second keys for the cell.

-They user sent us (we're the data server now) the UPN `66B5CBFDF7E4139D5B6086C23130`, so we've got to use that to get their `HW_ID`, then use that to encrypt the keys for the cell.
+The user sent us (we're the data server now) the UPN `66B5CBFDF7E4139D5B6086C23130`, so we've got to use that to get their `HW_ID`, then use that to encrypt the keys for the cell.
 Those last 4 characters of the UPN are the `M_ID` - here that's `3130`, we can use that to look up the secret `M_KEY` in the official list of OEMs from the IHO.
 We